Shamil-Xero/MacroPad/Readme.md

 - **Visual Interface**
   - On-screen numpad shows current layer and assigned keys.
   - Visual feedback for key presses and active macros.
+  - Can be completely disabled via `ShowMacroPadVisualization` setting in `numpad_settings.ini`.
 - **Custom Button Images**
   - Assign images to buttons for each layer using the image INI files referenced in `numpad_settings.ini`.
   - Supported image formats: PNG, JPG, BMP, etc.